erdogant/hgboost/docs/source/Classification.rst

 lightboost
 --------------------------

-The specific list of parameters used for lightboost: func:`hgboost.hgboost.lightboost`
+The specific list of parameters used for lightboost: :func:`hgboost.hgboost.hgboost.lightboost`

 .. code:: python